 What Is the Third Eye?

 In Hinduism, the third eye corresponds to the sixth chakra or Ajna, which is found on the forehead between the eyebrows.
-It’s said to be the center of intuition and wisdom, as well as the gateway of spiritual energy.
-If the third eye chakra is in balance, it’s said that the person generally has a better way of thinking and good health.
+It’s the center of intuition and wisdom, as well as the gateway of spiritual energy.
+If the third eye chakra is in balance, your thinking and health will be enhanced.

 Symbolic Meaning of the Third Eye